startupscaling/wetchat-resturant/README.md

 ## Description

-The project has three classes that are
+The project has three classes that are used throughout the program, each of them ha